Fenil9231/thexmedia/README.md

-# The-X-Media - Digital Marketing Agency Website
+# The X Media - Digital Marketing Agency Website

-This is The-X-Media's official website built with [Next.js](https://nextjs.org/), showcasing our digital marketing services, portfolio, and creative solutions.
+This is The X Media's official website built with [Next.js](https://nextjs.org/), showcasing our digital marketing services, portfolio, and creative solutions.

 ## Getting Started